Meet the Chiefs

 Dr. Donsky has been a valued member of the Lakeridge Health Department of Diagnostic Imaging since 2005.
 Previously, Dr. Donsky has served as Department Chief from 2011-2013 and has served as the legacy lead previously for Ultrasound and CT.

-Dr. Donsky spends his free time keeping active with his amazing wife Alex, his awesome children Ryan, Brooke, Rachel, and Maya and their dog Bruce.
+Dr. Donsky spends his free time keeping active with his amazing wife Alex, his awesome children Ryan, Brooke, Rachel, and Maya and their dog MJ.

 Dr. Jaclyn Herman